The Love Elemental will be glowing, fuzzy, serpentine robot that seems compellingly lifelike.

 There's several cool things about the Love Elemental:

-- It will have "glow fur", where RGB leds are placed underneath synthetic fur, so that it can express its emotional state through visuals along its body.
+- It will have "glow fur", where RGB leds are placed underneath white fake fur, so that it can express its emotional state through visuals along its body.

-- It will be proximity-touch sensing with dozens of individual sensors, to interact with people in its environment.
+- It will have proximity-touch sensing with dozens of individual sensors along its body, to interact with people in its environment.

-- It will have a realsense camera so that it can do sophisticated navigation and mapping.
+- It will have a depth sensing camera so that it can do sophisticated navigation and mapping.

 - It's meant to be a beautiful piece of interactive sculpture, not only a robot.